Next-Generation-Devs/ngrh/src/hooks/use-fetch/README.md

 The hook tooks two parameters 💡:

-- `key` 🗝️: which can be any string if you'll use your own **fetchProvider** or a valid api endpoint if you will to use the default provider of the hook.
+- `key` 🗝️: any string if you'll use your own `fetchProvider` or a valid api endpoint if you will to use the default provider of the hook.
-- `options` ⚙️:
+- `options` ⚙️: the options of the useFetch hook. contains two props:
-- - `fetchProvider`: a function that takes the key as a parameter and can return the data itself or a Promise that resolves the data (_defaults to a built-in provider uses [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)_).
+- - `fetchProvider`: a function that returns the data itself or a Promise that resolves the data (_defaults to a built-in provider uses [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)_). takes one parameter:
+- - - `key` : the key used in the hook (should be valid endpoint).
 - - `revalidateOnFocus`: a boolean to indicate if the data of this key will revalidate on window focus (_defaults to `true`_).

 The hook return an object that contains 4 values: